playcanvas/developer.playcanvas.com/content/en/tutorials/google-ads-for-games.md

 };
 ```

-The first step is to add the Google SDK integration files which we can do by copying the folder 'Adsense for Games' from the [Flappy Bird project][flappy-bird-ads-demo].
+The first step is to add the Google SDK integration files which we can do by copying the folder 'Google H5 Games Ads' from the [Flappy Bird project][flappy-bird-ads-demo].

 ![][copy-afg-folder]